MrGizmo123/SweetDunes/README.md

 ### For other Distros

 Config files are provided.
-You can swap them into the required locations. i.e. (This may change accoring to your exact setup)
+You can swap them into the required locations.
+(This may change accoring to your exact setup)
 * fonts in the `/usr/share/fonts` then `$ fc-cache -fv`
-* the polybar config.ini at `~/.config/polybar`
+* the polybar config.ini at `~/.config/polybar/`
 * i3 config at `~/.config/i3/`
 * sddm theme at `/usr/share/sddm/themes/` and change `/etc/sddm.conf`
 * copy rofi theme to `~/.local/share/rofi/themes/` and change to it by `$ rofi-theme-selector`
 * call the `~/SweetDunes/CoolClock/inf_loop.sh` script in your bootstrap routine (e.g. i3 config)
 * Make sure all .sh files are executable by `$ chmod +x <filename>.sh`

+## Adjustments

+The default font sizes will work for a 1920x1080 resolution.
+For other resolutions you may have to change some font sizes in the configuration files

 ## Customizing the Clock

 The clock (actually the entire wallpaper) is just an html page.
-You can edit the html to make other things, add as many layers of text and images as you like.
+You can edit the `~/SweetDunes/CoolClock/layout.html` to make other things, add as many layers of text and images as you like.
 To change the wallpaper
 * Find a wallpaper
 * Manually split it into the foreground and background
 * Replace the foreground.png and background.png in the CoolClock folder